 Once attached to your windshield, the transponder transmits a radio signal to sensors mounted on the SunPass toll lanes themselves.
 Instantly, the transponder relays the proper toll amount and deducts it from your prepaid account.

-The transponder and SunPass Mini will only work when affixed to glass windshields.
-Neither are designed for use on motorcycles.
+The portable and SunPass Mini will only work when affixed to glass windshields.
+Only the portable will work on a motorcycle.

 How do I get a SunPass?

-The SunPass Mini is also available online for $4.99, and at the same locations.
+The SunPass Mini is available for $4.99 online or at the same locations.

 Now what do I do?